 The University is required to file a monthly consolidated sales tax return and make estimated tax payments.
-There are currently 21 separate departments registered to collect Florida sales tax from customers located in 3 separate counties.
-If your department isn’t currently registered but is considering making sales to individuals and outside entities, you should contact Tax Services as far in advance as possible and before any transactions are made.
+There are currently 22 reporting units registered to collect Florida sales tax from customers located in 4 separate counties.
+If your department isn’t currently registered but is considering making sales to individuals or outside entities, you should contact Tax Services as far in advance as possible and before any transactions are made.

 Tax Services will make an appointment for an on-site review of the proposed activity, assist you with the registration process, and secure the registration data from DOR.
 Tax Services will provide advice on what documentation to obtain and keep at the department level and will provide some internal forms to facilitate the exchange and reporting of information on the consolidated return.

 The civic center is registered separately and files its own monthly sales tax return.